tbirru/DSA-405-Student/assignments/projects/DSA405_P1_FramingADataProblem_FA26.md

 Tiers may be raised any time up to P3 and may not be lowered after P3.
 Tier affects exactly one rubric row in the entire course: P4 Criterion 5, Technical Ambition.

+Tier 1 — Solid.
+Two sources, one reached through a documented ArGIS REST API and one through the Census Bureau's documented API, combined with a one-to-many join (many restaurants per zip code) against income.
+This fits a project where both sources are clean and well documented, and the substantive work is in the join and the analysis rather than in the scraping itself.

 ---